meadowdata/meadowrun/docs/tutorial/kubernetes.md

 - By default, Meadowrun will mirror your current local deployment, but there are [other ways to specify the code and libraries](../deployment) you want to use when running remotely.
+- Learn more about [how Meadowrun uses Kubernetes resources](../../reference/kubernetes_resources)

 <!--k8s-output2-next-steps-end-->